 Yes.
 All faculty, including adjunct, are responsible employees and are expected to prevent and respond appropriately to sexual misconduct.

-Some temporary employees will be required to complete the training and it is available to all temporary employees through Blackboard.
+Some temporary employees will be required to complete the training and it is available to all temporary employees through Canvas.
 If a student might reasonably assume that you have responsibility to report incidents of sexual misconduct to the Title IX Coordinator, you likely need to complete the training.
 If your role at NSU has very little student interaction, you may not be obligated to complete the training.
 The Title IX Coordinator or your supervisor will identify those employees who need to complete the training, such as all University School employees, Student Affairs employees and others who interact frequently with students.
-If you are a temporary employee who wishes to take the training but you don't see it in your Blackboard, you can self-enroll in the course.
+If you are a temporary employee who wishes to take the training but you don't see it in your Canvas, you can self-enroll in the course.

 The training for supervisors is estimated to take approximately two hours to complete online, and the training for other employees is estimated to take between 1-2 hours to complete.
 These estimated time frames presume that the one coursework is the user’s singular focus and doesn’t account for the myriad of distractions that many of us face in the performance of our daily duties.
 The training will pause if you try to multitask while completing it, which will extend the time it takes for you to complete it.
 For some users, the training may take longer to complete than estimated, here.